-What you’ll probably need to do is go on a serious slots run with the $5 because who wants to bet $500 in keno and scratch cards?
+What you’ll probably need to do is go on a serious slots run with the $5, because who wants to bet $500 on keno and scratch cards?

 You’ll need to bet $500 in total to clear it for withdrawal or transfer to the poker room.
-If your free money survives that long you’ll probably up a fair amount anyway.
+If your free money survives that long, you’ll probably be ahead a fair amount anyway.